Ternium Is A Takeover Candidate For Big Steel Manufacturers

 Investment Thesis

-Ternium (NYSE: TX) is not a good investment at this time because it is not able to profitably produce steel because of weak steel prices due to oversupply from Steel manufacturers in China.
+Ternium (NYSE: TX) is not a good investment at this time because it is not able to profitably produce steel because of weak steel prices due to oversupply from steel manufacturers in China.
 It is likely to be a takeover candidate due to its profitability.

 Introduction